noahpresler/semesterly/docs/setup.rst

 Option 2: Setup using a Python Virtual Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Make sure you have installed Python 2.7.
+Make sure you have installed **Python 3.8.5**.
 If you have not you can `follow this <https://wiki.python.org/moin/BeginnersGuide/Download>`_.
 Please also download the python installer, `PIP (install guide) <https://pip.pypa.io/en/stable/installing/>`_.
 We will now install and setup a python virtual environment.
 This keeps your dependencies for other projects and classes seperate from those required for Semester.ly.

 Install virtualenv: